-janet bloomfield, aka judgy bitch, re-posted an article of mine in august 2016, originally written in september 2014, which had been nixed by the editors at huff post (back when articles were still vetted by human staffers, not simply individually posted at will). sadly, the linked title below no longer calls up the site. why? janet (a pseudonym) was under attack by online activists who were targeting not only her but her entire family. janet made one last post, signing off. that post, along with her site, a lively and successful forum, is now completely erased. i mourn her loss for the online community and free speech it represented, and i am sad the lengthy chat thread, which the article inspired, is now also gone.
+sadly, the “obesity programming” article, still linked below, no longer calls up janet’s site. janet was under attack by online activists who had targeted not only her, but her entire family. janet made one last post, signing off. that post, along with her site, an edgy, honest and lively forum, is now erased. very possible she was also targeted by big tech. i mourn the loss for the community and free speech janet’s site represented, and i am sad the lengthy chat thread, which my article inspired, is now also gone.

-the text of my article as it was published in 2016 appears below, with references.
+the text of my article as it was published at judge bitch in 2016 appears below, with linked references.

 full article below:

 Are we being re-programmed via an ever-growing press trend to not only accept obesity but laud its appearance and acceptance, as if it were an inherent and unchangeable, aesthetically pleasing characteristic, like eye color?